 Brunch Village was a extra boozy affair (as if the Drink Tanks weren’t boozy enough, lol).
 Whether you wanted mimosas, Reyka lemonade (from the vodka man in the orange hut!), Aria gin slushies, or just a glass of bubbly, they’ve got it all.
 The main boozy attraction was the bloody mary bar, a collaboration between Bon Appetit, Reyka Vodka, and The Waiting Room.
 Most worcestershire is not vegan, and the build-your-own-bloody format allowed me to leave that out.
 You start with a basic vodka and tomato juice blend, then customize your bloody to your liking with hot sauce, pickled veggies, and more.
 Cheers!

 So, who’s excited about Feast 2018?
 Which events are looking forward to the most?

 Note: This post is in collaboration with Feast Portland.
-I received a media/blogger pass to this year’s festival, including a ticket to Brunch Village.
+I received a blogger pass to the festival, including a ticket to Brunch Village.
 This was not in exchange for a positive review and all opinions expressed here are my own.